delloiaconos/chibios-examples/README.md

 You can download this version of the development environment at https://osdn.net/projects/chibios/downloads/70767/ChibiStudio_Windows_2022-01.7z/

-These examples were made by Student Tutors.
+These examples were made by Student Tutors and NeaPolis Innovation Summer Campus collaborators.

 ## Running examples
 1 - You can either download the zipped version of this repository or clone the repository into the ChibiStudio directory.